-- Tell your child exactly what you expect from him or her before activities or events throughout the day.
-For example, when you plan to go grocery shopping, make sure your child knows that he or she is going to sit in the cart or hold your hand.
-Also, let your child know before you go in the store specifically what items, if any, he or she will be able to pick out.
+- Do this throughout the day.
+For example, when you plan to go grocery shopping, make sure your child knows that they'll need to sit in the cart or hold your hand.
+Also, let your child know before you go in the store which specific items, if any, they'll be able to pick out.

-- Use a system to reward your child for positive behavior, such as token jars or sticker charts.
-After accumulating a certain number of tokens or stickers, plan a special activity for your child, such as going to the park.
+- For example, you could try token jars or sticker charts.
+After reaching a certain number of tokens or stickers, plan a special activity for your child, such as going to the park.

 - Set a certain amount of time for activities, such as coloring.
-Tell your child that when the timer goes off, that activity will be over and specify what will happen next (for example, "When the timer goes off, we will be finished coloring and then take a bath").
-Also, you can use the timer for chores, such as picking up toys.
-If your child finishes the task in the allotted time, you can use the token or sticker reward system.
+Tell your child that when the timer goes off, that activity will be over.
+Also tell your child what will happen next.
+For example, "When the timer goes off, we'll be finished coloring and then will take a bath."
+And you can use the timer for chores, such as picking up toys.
+If your child finishes the task in the time allowed, you can use the token or sticker reward system.

-- Participate with your child in activities that build attention skills, such as puzzles, reading, or coloring.
+- Do activities with your child that build attention skills.

 School-age children (6 to 12 years)

-- Give instructions clearly so that the child is more likely to follow through with the task.
+- Give clear instructions so that your child is more likely to follow through with the task.

-- A token, sticker, or point system may be helpful for keeping a record of the child's positive behaviors.
+- A token, sticker, or point system may be helpful for keeping a record of your child's positive behaviors.

-- Explain what will happen if the child misbehaves.
-When misbehavior occurs, follow through with the consequences as soon as possible.
-Your child will usually respond better with consistent reactions while in different settings, so discuss your strategies with school personnel.
-Consider requesting daily report cards from your child's teacher to get a sense of how he or she behaves outside of the home.
+- When the problem behavior occurs, follow through with the consequences as soon as possible.
+Your child will usually respond better when there are consistent reactions in different settings.
+So talk about your approach with school staff members.
+Think about asking for daily report cards from your child's teacher.
+This will give you a sense of how your child behaves outside of the home.

-- Anticipate when major changes will occur, such as starting a new school.
-Also, recognize other high-stress situations, such as a heavy class load or final exams.
-These are all times when symptoms may be more difficult to manage.
-Talk about what the child can expect and ways to meet the challenges successfully.
+- Also, watch for other high-stress situations, such as a heavy class load or final exams.
+These are all times when symptoms may be harder to manage.
+Talk about what your teen can expect.
+And talk about ways to have success in these challenges.